astrolabsoftware/fink-broker/doc/deploy-cc.md

 | 2 | fink-broker, fink-alert-simulator | Spark jobs (the simulator is disabled on CC) |

-The CC-specific configuration lives in `fink-cd/apps/values-cc.yaml`: local Kafka enabled, no alert simulator, HDFS sized for a real ZTF night, and the `raw2science` executor pinned to the dedicated big-worker node pool.
+The CC-specific configuration lives in `fink-cd/apps/values-cc.yaml`: local Kafka enabled, no alert simulator, the datasets written to the CC-IN2P3 production HDFS outside the cluster (`hdfs.external: true`, `hdfs.onlineDataPrefix` pointing there), and the `raw2science` executor pinned to the dedicated big-worker node pool.

+With `hdfs.external`, the Stackable operators and the `hdfs` Application are not deployed, and the fink-broker chart skips the resources bound to the in-cluster namenode (the `/user/185` init Job and the balance report).
+Setting `hdfs.external: false` falls back to the in-cluster HDFS, sized for a real ZTF night by the knobs kept in the same file; `e2e/check-helm-render.sh` renders both variants (no cluster needed).

 ## Prerequisites